Test Writer

 - 2

-Skill reads the project's testing conventions (.claude/rules/testing.md or looks for jest/vitest/mocha config).
+Skill reads the project's testing conventions — .claude/rules/testing.md if present, otherwise looks for a jest, vitest or mocha config.

 - 3